Valeo Confectionery: Tangerine Confectionery

 In March 2010, the company was found guilty of two counts of breaching Health and Safety laws, following the death of an employee at its Poole, Dorset factory.
 A fine of £300,000 for each count plus costs was imposed.
 In 2012, it was announced that the factory would close in 2013.

 2012 saw the acquisition of Smith Kendon, manufacturer of York Fruits jelly sweets.

 On 5 February 2013 the company was delisted by the Halal Food Authority.

 In 2014 Tangerine announced the closure of its Clifton Road factory in Blackpool.
 It said its other Blackpool site in Vicarage Lane would remain open.

 Valeo Foods

 In August 2018, Valeo Foods announced completion of its acquisition of Tangerine Confectionery.
 In December 2019, the company's name was changed to Valeo Confectionery.

+In March 2024, Valeo Foods announced the closure of its Liverpool factory.
+It subsequently closed down in March 2025.

+In October 2025, the company announced plans to shut the Pontefract site.
+It subsequently closed in July 2026.